zhiminglim/airy-waypoints/README.md

 <br />

-Next, I head over to Azure DevOps, and created a new project with a new pipeline to automate the building and pushing of a docker image which is based on my code on GitHub.
+Next, I head over to Azure DevOps, and created a new project with a new pipeline to automate the building and pushing of a docker image (to ACR) which is based on my code on GitHub.

 ![azure-pipeline-creation](https://user-images.githubusercontent.com/21197092/111954995-e2caf480-8b23-11eb-9dfd-5f5fddac84fc.png)